LiamProsser77/Lanscript-Programming-Language/CONTRIBUTING.md

 Notes
 This project is actively developed and evolving.
 Not all contributions may be accepted, but all feedback is appreciated.
-Thank you for helping improve HPP!
+Thank you for helping improve L#!